-Medications for addiction treatment include all FDA-approved medications and biological products to treat AUD, OUD, and any SUD.
+MAT includes all FDA-approved medications and biological products to treat AUD, OUD, and any SUD.
 MAT may be provided in clinical or non-clinical settings and can be delivered as a standalone service or as a service delivered as part of a level of care listed in this "Covered DMC-ODS Services" section.
 MAT may be provided with the following service components:

 - Assessment

 - Care Coordination

 - Counseling (individual and group)

 - Family Therapy

 - Medication Services

 - Patient Education

 - Recovery Services

 - SUD Crisis Intervention Services

 - Withdrawal Management Services

-- Peer Support Services (This section of the information notice supersedes MHSUDS IN 17-008.
-For additional guidance regarding Peer Support Specialist Certification, please refer to BHIN 21-041.)

-Peer Support Services are culturally competent individual and group services that promote recovery, resiliency, engagement, socialization, self-sufficiency, self-advocacy, development of natural supports, and identification of strengths through structured activities such as group and individual coaching to set recovery goals and identify steps to reach the goals.
+- 9. Peer Support Services (For additional guidance regarding Peer Support Specialist Certification, please refer to BHIN 21-041.
+For additional guidance regarding county implementation of Peer Support Services, please refer to BHIN 21-041, BHIN 22-006, BHIN 22-018, BHIN 22-026, BHIN 22-055, BHIN 22-061, and BHIN 22-062.)
+Peer Support Services are culturally competent individual and group services that promote recovery, resiliency, engagement, socialization, self-sufficiency, selfadvocacy, development of natural supports, and identification of strengths through structured activities such as group and individual coaching to set recovery goals and identify steps to reach the goals.
 Services aim to prevent relapse, empower beneficiaries through strength-based coaching, support linkages to community resources, and to educate beneficiaries and their families about their conditions and the process of recovery.
 Peer support services may be provided with the beneficiary or significant support person(s) and may be provided in a clinical or non-clinical setting.
 Peer support services can include contact with family members or other people supporting the beneficiary (defined as collaterals) if the purpose of the collateral's participation is to focus on the treatment needs of the beneficiary by supporting the achievement of the beneficiary's treatment goals.
 Peer Support Services are delivered and claimed as a standalone service.
-Beneficiaries may concurrently receive Peer Support Services and services from other levels of care described in this "Covered DMC-ODS Services" section.
+In addition, Peer Support Services may be provided in conjunction with other services or levels of care described in this "Covered DMC-ODS Services" section, including inpatient and residential services, but shall be billed separately.
+There may be times when, based